South Kaipara Head

-Te Korowai-o-Te-Tonga Peninsula, also known as South Head and by its former name of the South Kaipara Peninsula, is a long peninsula in the North Island of New Zealand, extending north along the western edge of the Kaipara Harbour for some 35 km from near Helensville to the harbour's mouth.
+South Kaipara Head, also known as the South Kaipara Peninsula, commonly known as just South Head, and officially Te Korowai-o-Te-Tonga Peninsula, is a long peninsula in the North Island of New Zealand, extending north along the western edge of the Kaipara Harbour for some 35 km from near Helensville to the harbour's mouth.
 The peninsula was officially renamed in 2013 as part of a Treaty of Waitangi settlement.
-The name, which is Māori for "The cloak of the south", reflects the peninsula's geographical role in guarding the southern half of the Kaipara Harbour from the Tasman Sea and prevailing westerly winds.
 The mouth of the Kaipara Harbour separates the peninsula from the larger Pouto Peninsula to the north.

+Etymology

+The name Te Korowai-o-Te-Tonga means 'the southern cloak' in the Mãori language.

 Geography

 The Peninsula is mostly low-lying or gently undulating, rising to only some 191 m at its highest point.
 It is bounded in the west by the Tasman Sea, with the long beaches of Te Oneone Rangatira Beach and Muriwai Beach along its Tasman coast.
 The settlement of Muriwai lies immediately to the south of the peninsula.

 The peninsula is a sand dune that formed geologically very recently, within the last two million years.

 Inland from the Tasman Sea coast is the long strip of Woodhill Forest, which is bounded in the east by a string of low-lying lakes, of which the largest and northernmost is Lake Rototoa.
 The lakes were traditionally Ngā Tapuwae o Kawharu, "The Footsteps of Kawharu", referring to the famed Tainui warrior Kawharu, who was asked by Ngāti Whātua to travel to the South Kaipara area to assist them in military conflicts.
 The lakes are an important habitat for many bird species, such as the New Zealand grebe, New Zealand scaup.

 To the peninsula's east lie numerous small streams and inlets which feed Kaipara Harbour.
 The northern tip of the peninsula is dominated by a large area of sand and mud, known as the Papakanui Spit and the Waionui Inlet.
 The sandspit is a roosting site for many migratory wading bird species.

 The northwest of the peninsula, adjacent to the Papakanui Spit, is an extensive sand dune used by the New Zealand Defence Force for weapons training.